ZalZarak/RGBD-to-3D-Pose/README.md

   - Torso has a high deviation, so density can be lower.
   - Balance it to your needs.
 - High densities and high deviations may increase lag (not measured).

+### Why does the color stream look so weird?

+The reason for that can be found in the alignment configuration: By default (2) the color stream alings to the depth stream.
+Since the depth-stream has noise/shadows, those parts are black too.
+Luckily, OpenPose doesn't mind those.

+With my camera model, I also get big black bars at the edges of the color-stream, which is a pity because it lowers the viewing angle drastically.
+I didn't find a solution for this, and I doubt there is one, since I can see the same results in the IntelRealSenseViewer.

+The alternative is to align depth to color (1) and color will look fine.
+The problem is that, the deprojection from 2d to 3d (e.g. the 3d joint positions) will become very imprecise in the x- and y- directions.
+This is a knows issue.
+This [forum post](https://github.com/IntelRealSense/librealsense/issues/10438) suggests, that the issue is fixed if color is aligned to depth.

+The issue might not persist with other camera models (especially with newer models).
+I only noticed this error when I switched my camera.

+You can use the "view coordinates" debug mode to show coordinates of some joints.
+Compare them to the coordinates obtained in IntelRealSense Viewer.
+There enable both depth and color stream and switch to 3d.
+Hover over the joint with the mouse and inspect the coordinates.
+If both match while aligning depth to color (1), using this setting should be fine.
+Otherwise, align color to depth (2).
+You may also compre the coordinates for this setting.